zazuum/xlsxgrep/README.md

 ## Owerview

 *xlsxgrep* is a tool to search text in XLSX and XLS files.
-It works similary to *grep* or *pdfgrep*.
+It works similary to *grep*.

 This is a very early development version.
 While it technically works, much work needs to be done to better